Choa Chu Kang Bus Interchange: History

 Choa Chu Kang used to have a roadside bus terminal along Choa Chu Kang Way.
 It was later replaced by a bus interchange built beside the MRT station.
 It was opened on 8 April 1990 and remained operational until 15 December 2018 with little modifications.
 The old bus interchange was demolished to make way for the Jurong Region Line's Choa Chu Kang station.

 Trans-Island Bus Services also had the operating base for Choa Chu Kang since 1990, where bus service SS7 was introduced from Choa Chu Kang to Woodlands, and on 10 March 1996, bus services 925 and 927 were extended to Choa Chu Kang.
-In 1995, all bus services (175, 185, 188, 190, 300, 302 and 307) with the exception of service 67 were drawn under Choa Chu Kang Bus Package, whereas they were handed over between 25 July 1999 and 26 December 1999, however service 67 was transferred from Tampines Bus Package and 172 was transferred from Jurong West Bus Package on 26 December 1999.
+In 1995, all bus services (175, 185, 188, 190, 300, 302, and 307) with the exception of service 67 were drawn under Choa Chu Kang Bus Package, whereas they were handed over between 25 July 1999 and 26 December 1999, however service 67 was transferred from Tampines Bus Package and 172 was transferred from Jurong West Bus Package on 26 December 1999.

-In 2018, the new interchange was built, near to Lot One.
-It opened on 16 December 2018, and before that, service 308 was merged into service 991 to provide connectivity from Choa Chu Kang to Bukit Batok as well as enhanced connectivity as well as service 974 being launched for commuters travelling to Joo Koon, reducing congestion on services 172 and 180, as well as the East West Line and North South Line.
+A new interchange was built near Lot One and opened on 16 December 2018.
+Prior to its opening, service 308 was merged into service 991 to enhance connectivity between Choa Chu Kang and Bukit Batok.
+At the same time, service 974 was introduced to provide a direct link to Joo Koon, helping to ease congestion on services 172 and 180, as well as on the East-West and North-South MRT lines.

+Future

+Plans for an upcoming Integrated Transport Hub at Choa Chu Kang Interchange are currently underway.

-Bus Contracting Model
+Bus contracting model

-Under the Bus Contracting Model, all bus services operating from Choa Chu Kang Bus Interchange were divided into 2 Bus Packages, operated by the anchor operator, SMRT Buses Ltd.
+Under the bus contracting model, all bus services operating from Choa Chu Kang Bus Interchange were divided into two bus packages, operated by the anchor operator, SMRT Buses.